tachiyomiorg/website/src/help/guides/troubleshooting.md

 ## Solving Cloudflare issues

+Cloudflare is an anti-bot mechanism.
+Some sources intentionally have a higher Cloudflare protection level to block apps like Tachiyomi.
+You can try the following suggestions to help resolve Cloudflare challenges.
+If they don't work, migrate to other sources or wait until they lower their protection.

 ### Loading the website in WebView

 Try to load the website in **WebView**. **Note that WebView is not the same as using your browser.**